 The cost of running the Library is paid for, in part, from the fees charged for particular Library services.
 Therefore, it is important that the fees charged for using specific Library services are paid promptly by Library users in accordance with the commercial terms noted on the invoice.

 Some services, such as printing from kiosks and photocopying, may not have a system for the recovery of the costs being incurred.
-In this circumstance, the Library user should make a payment to help defray the cost of running the Library.
+In this circumstance, the Library user should only be using these services for Library resources, otherwise they can make a payment to help defray the cost of running the Library.
 A librarian will be able to assist if this situation arises.

 Read more information on services and charges.